alexabate/alexabate.github.io/_posts/2016-10-03-market-insight.md

 * Juice Bar (Juice/Veg/Healthy): juice, smoothie, green, bowl, protein
 * Coffee Shop (Starbucks): starbucks, barista, line, bathroom, outlet
 * Bubble Tea Shop (Tea and Boba): tea, bubble, bubble tea, milk, green tea

+In most cases the most frequent Foursquare category is assigned to be the label of that cluster.
+However, except when there is a word in brackets after it, this is assigned to be the label instead.
+A couple of notes about the labelling: the "pizza" labels were assigned by looking at the price differences between the two clusters: one was clearly skewed low and the other high.
+The "Starbucks" label was assigned because 99% of all the restaurants in this cluster were Starbucks, while zero of the restaurants in the other coffee category were Starbucks.